Driver's licenses in the United States: CDL classifications

-Some states (such as New York and Nevada with endorsement) allow drivers with a CDL Class B or C to tow vehicles of more than 10,000 lbs (4,536 kg) as long as the gross combination weight rating of the combined vehicles does not go over 26,000lbs (11,794kg).
+Some states (such as New York and Nevada with endorsement) allow drivers with a CDL Class B or C to tow vehicles of more than 10,000 lbs (4,536 kg) as long as the gross combination weight rating of the combined vehicles does not go over 26,000 lbs (11,794 kg).
 In other states, drivers with a CDL Class B or C may only tow vehicles with a gross vehicle weight rating of 10,000 lbs (4,536 kg) or less.

 Commercial drivers are usually required to add endorsements to their CDL to drive certain types of vehicles that require additional training.
 CDL endorsements requirements are mostly similar, but some vary between states.
 The training and testing requirements are regulated by the US Department of Transportation.
 Endorsements are as follows: